Aarception/Mo-information-security-portfolio/README.md

 Yet, as late as this very week, the system has proven difficulty with coming to that realization. ¹²³⁴⁵⁶⁷

-On prior occasions, I observed that the institution is modeling incorrectly, but it is probable that the institution cannot model differently, because models are limited to what can be processed as a code which is constrained to 1.) incentivization (<cost)) and 2.) liability (>cost).
+On prior occasions, an observation was made that the institution is modeling incorrectly, yet it being possible that the institution cannot model differently, it is probable that models are limited to what can be processed as a code, which is constrained to 1.) incentivization (under cost) and 2.) liability (over cost).

 Dignity is neither incentivized and nor legally mandated.

-An institution cannot be capable of Dignity.
+An institution, therefore, may not structurally be capable of Dignity.

-So even if negotiation could have been an option, the facts of the process preclude the possibility that dignity could have sustained the confidence to overcome such structural non-existence. ⁸
+In this way, the question of whether negotiations could have been an option are foreclosed, given that the facts of the process preclude the possibility that dignity could have sustained the confidence to overcome such structural non-existence. ⁸

+And this is where the digital participant observer's procedural and methodological integrity is, in hindsight, of inestimable value, for guaranteeing the rigorous, and pristine ethical standing of the documentation.

-I think the full results from this 'digital' participant observation will prove very enlightening, even to the very institution in question.⁹
+Because of all these fsctors, it is hoped that the full results from this 'digital' participant observation will prove very enlightening, even to the very institution in question.⁹

 ### <div align="center">*An Insight For Aspiration*